cupcakearmy/autorestic/README.md

 This will restore all the locations to the selected target.
 If for one location there are more than one backends specified autorestic will take the first one.

+Lets see a more realistic example (from the config above)
 ```
 autorestic restore -l home --from hdd --to /path/where/to/restore
 ```